Domotz allows you to monitor TCP Services and SNMP (v1, v2, v3) objects available on your connected devices.

 Monitoring SNMP objects

-- It is possible to change the polling frequency.
+- You can change the polling frequency.

 - SNMP versions v1, v2 and v3 are supported.